DesireeJSausele/Personal/AguaClara_Interactive_Tutorial.md

 plt.legend(loc = 'lower right', ncol = 1)
 plt.show()
 ```
+1 only runs the code in the one line, 2 runs the line of code and moves down to the next line, 3 allows you to run multiple lines of code simultaneously.

 ## Python Basics
 These questions are meant to test what you've learned from the Python Basics tutorial.
 If you need help answering a question, refer there first and use other online resources before seeking a Subteam Lead or RA.
 Be sure to run all your code with Hydrogen.
 When you code, make sure your using proper [variable naming](https://github.com/AguaClara/aide_design/wiki/Variable-Naming) and [coding standards](https://github.com/AguaClara/aide_design/wiki/Standards)